trinerye/visual_analytics_2024/assignment_1/readme.md

 cd assignment_1
 ```

-3. Before running the script make sure to install opencv-python, pandas, and numpy by running the setup.sh using a bash terminal.
-It simutanously create a virtual enviroment which contains the package versions used to make this script.
+3. Run the setup script to install opencv-python, pandas, and numpy.
+It simultaneously creates a virtual environment containing the specific versions used to develop this project.
 ```sh
 bash setup.sh
 ```
-4. To run the script run the run.sh file from the same bash terminal
+4. To activate the environment and run the main script, simply run the run script.
 ```sh
 bash run.sh
 ```